Miguelstarwalker/Lern_atelier_1/README.md

 - [ ] PC Kontrolle (Updates, mails, weiteres).
 - [ ] Modul 162 weiterarbeiten (mindestens Repetition).
 - [ ] Wieder Unity herum experimentieren.
 (Frei Aufgaben).

-Use Control + Shift + m to toggle the tab key moving focus.
-Alternatively, use esc then tab to move to the next interactive element on the page.
-Keine Datei ausgewählt
-Attach files by dragging & dropping, selecting or pasting them.